 Most crashes occur on arterials.
 87% of all crashes and 89% of severe crashes occurred on an arterial.
 This is depicted in Figures 12 and 14.
 Arterials are those roadways with the highest traffic volumes, creating the greatest number of potential conflicts.
 Arterials are also the roadways with the highest traffic speeds within the City, which can result in less time for reaction, and when crashes occur the higher speeds tend to result in greater severity.
-The data in these maps was of crashes occur at an intersection, driveway, or alley access used to create the High Injury Network identified through the Vision Zero Action Plan - shown in Figure 16.
+The data in these maps was used to create the High Injury Network identified through the Vision Zero Action Plan - shown in Figure 16.